Branched Alkyl Chain Found In Space

 The detection of isopropyl cyanide was made possible by the unprecedented resolving power and sensitivity of the new Atacama Large Millimeter/submillimeter Array (ALMA) telescope in Chile.
 The spectra of branched molecules were lost in a sea of spectral lines for previous generations of telescopes.
 ALMA is opening the door to more complicated molecules.

-The authors found isopropyl cyanide in a star-forming region, and it is as abundant as the normal isomer.
+The authors found isopropyl cyanide in a star-forming region, and it is as abundant as the linear isomer.

 “This bodes well for the presence of amino acids, since these are branched chain species,” says Eric Herbst, professor in the chemistry, astronomy, and physics departments at the University of Virginia.

-Amino acids have been found on meteorites and even a comet, and it’s been expected that they could form in star forming-regions of interstellar space.
+Amino acids have been found on meteorites and even a comet, and it’s been expected that they could form in hot star-forming regions of interstellar space.
 In particular, astronomers have been searching for glycine, the simplest amino acid, for decades without success.

 David E. Woon, astrochemist at the University of Illinois, Urbana-Champaign, notes that the branching of this particular molecule, with its CN group in the middle of the chain, “isn’t directly relevant to the formation of biological amino acids.” α-Amino acids have NH2 side chains and other groups.